 Reliability If Deleted

 Will this test have a higher reliability coefficient if this item were not on it?
-A test author may consider removing an item on a future administration of a test if the item does not add to the overall reliability of the assessment.
+A test author may consider removing an item from a future administration of a test if the item does not add to the overall reliability of the assessment.

 Response Data